JernejPuc/sidegame-py/README.md

 ### Notes on performance

-At its base resolution (`256x144`), `sidegame` is capable of being rendered at several hundreds of (average) FPS, which should make it light enough to not be a bottleneck in distributed AI training processes (network and device synchronisation should probably play a larger role).
+At its base resolution (`256x144`), `sidegame` should be able to be rendered at hundreds of FPS (on average - drops can still occur), which should make it light enough to not be a bottleneck in distributed AI training processes (network and device synchronisation should probably play a larger role).

 For human interfaces, it is expected to be upscaled to higher resolutions, where FPS is effectively limited by the argument `render_scale`.
 For example, scale